Incorporation process

 Branches

-The founding foreign company must decide, normally by means of a management board resolution (although this depends on the legal requirements in the foreign company's home state), to establish a branch, which must then be entered in the business register.
+The founding foreign company must decide, usually by means of a management board resolution (although this depends on the legal requirements in the foreign company's home state), to establish a branch, which must then be entered in the business register.

 Portugal